Alfalfa Hay Market Size and Share

 The equine segment demonstrates the highest growth rate at 8.5% CAGR, driven by sport-horse owners' requirements for dust-free pellets and cubes.
 These buyers typically pay premiums of over USD 60 per metric ton above dairy-grade alfalfa, encouraging dedicated production.
 The diverse application portfolio creates stable demand across the alfalfa hay market, minimizing dependence on individual livestock sectors.

-Market Analysis of Alfalfa Hay Market: Chart for Livestock Application
+Alfalfa Hay Market: Market Share by Livestock Application

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.